-Atlanta offers endless opportunities for winter fun for the whole family and lots of impressive Christmas light displays.
+Atlanta offers winter fun for the whole family and many Christmas light displays.
 Check out the one you don't want to miss and create new holiday memories with your friends and family.

-There are many reasons to spend the most wonderful time of year at the Six Flags Over Georgia.
+There are many reasons to spend the most wonderful time of year at Six Flags Over Georgia.
 First, its annual holiday festival Holiday in the Park features more than one million LED lights.
-With dozens of Christmas trees, you will not find a more magical atmosphere elsewhere in Georgia.
-Visitors of all ages can enjoy thousands of sparkling lights, performances and shows, tasty culinary treats and a meeting with Santa Claus.
+With dozens of Christmas trees, you won't find a more magical atmosphere elsewhere in Georgia.
+Visitors of all ages can enjoy thousands of sparkling lights, performances and shows, tasty culinary treats, and a meeting with Santa Claus.
 Enjoy the park's most popular rides like Goliath, as well as the historic Riverview Carousel, and the swinging Pandemonium, the tallest in the Southeast.
-Main Street Christmas experience features a beautiful canopy with 100,000 lights, snow machines and a huge Christmas tree in front of the main gates.
-You can marvel all this beauty from the top of the coaster!
+Main Street Christmas experience features a beautiful canopy with 100,000 lights, snow machines, and a huge Christmas tree in front of the main gates.
+You can marvel at all this beauty from the top of the rollercoaster!

-Stone Mountain Christmas guarantees the best holiday memories and the magic of Christmas to all visitors of Christmas village at Stone Mountain Park.
-Enjoy the warm glow of over two million colorful lights, sip a hot chocolate, listen to live festive music, and watch your favorite holiday characters.
-You can enjoy park attractions such as Summit Skyride, Scenic Railroad, watch spectacular shows, and visit Santa as well as Rudolph the Red-Nosed Reindeer, Bumble and Clarice.
+Stone Mountain Christmas guarantees the best holiday memories and Christmas magic to all visitors of the Christmas village at Stone Mountain Park.
+Enjoy the warm glow of over 2 million colorful lights, sip hot chocolate, listen to festive live music, and watch your favorite holiday characters.
+You can enjoy park attractions such as Summit Skyride, Scenic Railroad, watch spectacular shows, and visit Santa as well as Rudolph the Red-Nosed Reindeer, Bumble, and Clarice.
 Attend the Snow Angel Christmas Parade and watch A Wish For Snow, the fascinating story of the Snow Angel, Angelina.
 Visitors can also stop by the nightly Enchanted Tree Lighting Ceremony and the Snowfall Celebration Finale.
 Other shows are Christmas In the City and A Christmas Carol, a new take on Charles Dickens’ classic.

 Life University in Marietta sparkles with thousands of lights every night from Thanksgiving to New Year's Eve.
-The holiday display called “Lights of Life” features more than a million lights spanning across the whole campus.
+The holiday display called “Lights of Life” features more than a million lights spanning across the campus.
 These spectacular displays feature symbols of different cultures and religions: Christmas trees, nativity scenes, a menorah, as well as stationary and animated light displays.
-You can's miss a 20-m (65-ft) tall Santa, the biggest such display in the Southeast United States.
+You can't miss the 65-foot (20-m) tall Santa, the biggest such display in the Southeast.